slatedocs/slate/source/index.html.md

 **Check Transaction Status and Callback**

-For all disbursements executed, you will receive notifications regarding your transaction whether it’s successful, failed or pending.
+For all disbursements executed, you will receive notifications regarding your transaction whether it is successful, failed or pending.
 We also provide an API for you to check the transaction status manually.
 IP proxy is also available upon request to enhance the security and integrity of the callback you will receive.

 **Check Balance**

 You can check your available balance at anytime to ensure that you have sufficient balance to execute a disbursement.

 ## Registration and Set Up
 **Prerequisites**